reTHINK-project/specs/runtime/readme.md

 #### Address Allocation

 The Address Allocation manages the allocation of addresses to Hyperties and Data Objects.
-It tries to reuse as much as possible addresses previously registered in the Runtime Registry.
+It reuses possible addresses previously registered in the Runtime Registry when requested by the business logic.
 Otherwise it interacts with the Messange Node to allocate new addresses.

 The Address Allocation must have listeners to receive messages at: